A Strengthened Cutset Upper Bound on the Capacity of the Relay Channel and Applications: Proofs of the results

-{\bf Proof of the equivalent form}. from \eqref{eq:UBcon2} and \eqref{eqnUB1.5}, we deduce that
+{\bf Proof of the equivalent form}.
+From \eqref{eq:UBcon2} and \eqref{eqnUB1.5}, we deduce that

 Therefore the bound described in the alternate form is tighter than the bound in Theorem \ref{thm:maintheorem}.
-It remains to establish the other direction.
-Note that if \eqref{eq:UBcon2} holds for a maximizing distribution $p(u,x,x_{\mathrm{r}})p(v|x,x_{\mathrm{r}},y_{\mathrm{r}})$, the proof is complete.
-Assume otherwise that
+It remains to prove the other direction.
+Note that to show the other direction, it suffices that \eqref{eq:UBcon2} holds for a maximizing distribution $p(u,x,x_{\mathrm{r}})p(v|x,x_{\mathrm{r}},y_{\mathrm{r}})$.
+This is established by identifying new maximizing auxiliary random variables $\tilde{U}$ and $\tilde{V}$ for which \eqref{eq:UBcon2} holds.